 Mix up some strong all purpose glue and attach the wine stem to the coconut half.
 We used Pratley Steel Quickset but any waterproof, non-toxic glue should work.

-To hide the glue just use some of the coconut hair that we removed earlier.
+To hide the glue we just used some of the coconut hair that we removed earlier.

 Once the glue has dried you can start filling the planters.